pallets/jinja/docs/templates.rst

 Include
 ~~~~~~~

-The `include` statement is useful to include a template and return the
+The `include` tag is useful to include a template and return the
 rendered contents of that file into the current namespace::

     {% include 'header.html' %}